Biden picks Miguel Cardona, Connecticut schools chief, as education secretary

 He was named Connecticut’s top schools official last year and if confirmed will have achieved a meteoric rise, moving from an assistant superintendent in his hometown of Meriden, Conn., a district with 9,000 students, to secretary of education in less than two years.

 He was born in Meriden to Puerto Rican parents who lived in public housing, with a personal story the Biden team found compelling.
+He was the first in his family to attend college, and was raised in a Spanish-speaking home.
 He began his career as a fourth-grade teacher and rocketed up the ranks, becoming the state’s youngest principal at age 28.
 He was named the state’s principal of the year in 2012.

+His two elementary school-aged daughters are public school students in Meriden, a midsize city outside of Hartford.

-One person close to the process said Biden made the offer to Cardona on Tuesday and that an announcement from the Biden transition team is expected Tuesday evening.
+Two people close to the process said Biden made the offer to Cardona on Tuesday and said an announcement from the Biden transition team was expected as soon as Tuesday evening.

-Cardona met virtually with Biden, his wife, Jill Biden, and Vice President-elect Kamala D. Harris on Monday, this person said.
+Cardona met virtually with Biden, his wife, Jill Biden, and Vice President-elect Kamala D. Harris on Monday, one person said.
 This person and others spoke on the condition of anonymity because they were not authorized to speak publicly.

-As a candidate, Biden promised to choose a public school educator as secretary, raising expectations that the nominee would come from the world of K-12 schools.
+As a candidate, Biden promised to choose a public school educator as secretary.
+While much of the work of the Education Department centers on higher education, most of the contenders for the secretary position had backgrounds in elementary and secondary education.
 He also sought out a person of color for the post, considering several other Latino and Black school leaders.
-While much of the work of the Education Department centers on higher education, most of the contenders for the secretary position had backgrounds in elementary and secondary education.

 Cardona’s experience in public education represents a sharp contrast with President Trump’s education secretary, Betsy DeVos, who attended private schools and spent much of her energy advocating for alternatives to public education.
 And while Cardona has lived in poverty, DeVos is a billionaire who has been wealthy all her life.

-A finalist for the job was Leslie Fenwick, former dean of the Howard University School of Education and a fierce critic of education policies such as test-based accountability for schools and teachers who have been popular with centrists in both political parties.
+A finalist for the job was Leslie Fenwick, former dean of the Howard University School of Education and a fierce critic of education policies such as test-based accountability for schools and teachers that have been popular with centrists in both political parties.
+She was nixed at the end partly because Biden’s team feared some of her writings would be seen as too controversial.

 Cardona represented a safer selection.
 He does not appear to have been a combatant in those education wars, though he did challenge teachers unions as he worked to reopen schools this fall.

-Nonetheless, before he was named, Randi Weingarten, president of the American Federation of Teachers, described him as a “very, very solid” candidate.
+Nonetheless, teacher union officials in both D.C. and Connecticut welcomed his nomination.

+“Miguel Cardona is not just a proud product of public schools—he’s made strengthening public education and fighting for equity his life’s work,” said Randi Weingarten, president of the American Federation of Teachers.

-Democrats who support accountability-type education changes, concerned that Fenwick would get the job, lobbied for Cardona, and although he is not a leader from their faction, his selection marks a win for them.
-The Congressional Hispanic Caucus also endorsed him in recent days.
+Democrats who support accountability-type education changes, concerned that Fenwick would get the job, lobbied for Cardona after it became apparent those two were the finalists.
+Although he is not a leader from their faction, he is not a leader on the other side, either.
+The Congressional Hispanic Caucus also endorsed Cardona in recent days.

+“We are hopeful that, as Secretary of Education, Dr. Cardona will continue to bring new ideas and diverse perspectives to the table to address the longstanding opportunity gaps that have now been exacerbated by the COVID-19 pandemic,” said a statement Tuesday from Shavar Jeffries, president of Democrats for Education Reform, a group that has clashed with teachers unions.

 In Connecticut’s top job, much of Cardona’s attention has been focused on the coronavirus pandemic.
 After schools closed, he worked to procure devices for students who needed them to participate in remote schooling and pushed to reopen buildings.